 Saying that online video is popular is a gross understatement.
-With 6 billion hours of viewing YouTube per month and an average of 40 minutes of viewing per session per person, YouTube is the undisputed king of online video.
-All forms of online video; documentaries, news, promotional videos, educational videos, and entertainment video are evolving.
+With 6+ billion hours of viewing YouTube per month and an average of 40 minutes of viewing per session per person, YouTube is the undisputed king of online video.
+All forms of video production; documentaries, news, promotional videos, educational videos, and entertainment video are evolving.

-As the average attention span continues to shorten thanks to bite-size media appropriate for Facebook, Twitter, and Reddit, how videos are being produced is developing to keep pace with consumer viewing behavior.
+As the average attention span continues to shorten thanks to bite-size media appropriate for Meta (Facebook), Twitter, Instagram, TikTok and Reddit, how videos are being produced is developing to keep pace with consumer viewing behavior.

 Why Video Works So Well

 Complex ideas work extremely well with online video – would TED’s “ideas worth spreading” educational videos be such a success if the same content were merely published in a magazine article?
 Of course not, there is already great content being published in print, but it rarely gets shared or goes as ‘viral’ as much as some TED videos have.
 The video medium has a real ability to ‘hook’ viewers and engage emotionally.
 A video producer’s task as a storyteller is to communicate ideas – and the value of the ideas – in an easily digestible, efficient manner that makes an impact.

-There are five main classes of video; they range from entertainment to compelling a person to act.
-Professional organizations, entrepreneurs, and businesses of all sizes are adapting how they use video.
+There are five main classes of video; they range from entertainment, to delivering learning to grow competence in a subject, to delivering compelling reasons to assist a person to take action.
+Professional organizations, learning institutions, entrepreneurs, and businesses of all sizes are adapting how they use video they create.
 It wasn’t long ago that video that was online was merely low-resolution entertainment or news clips.
 But as video is the best idea-conveying medium, its popularity continues to grow proportionally to its easy accessibility and high quality.

 The 5 Types of Video Production

 Video doesn’t simply tell a message; instead, video displays the meaning – video is the ultimate show and tell.
 The successful video cuts through technology, all the while conveying messages as a form of entertainment, around the world, twenty-four hours around the clock.
 Here are the top five types of videos, along with explanations and examples:

 1. Educational Videos